-ReAct and Restart publications
+ReAct publications

 The ReAct Partnership is an industry-led, active collaboration to support a continuous improvement community in the Restart programme.
 It is funded by the prime providers for the Restart programme and is managed by the Institute for Employment Studies (IES), working alongside the Institute for Employability Professionals (IEP) and the Employment Related Services Association (ERSA).
 The partnership conducts research projects several times a year that feed knowledge and insight back into the operational teams behind the Restart programme.